10K Race & Training Pack

 EXPECTED FINISH TIME ~60 MINUTES

-FUELLING DURING THE RACE
+FUELLING THE RACE

 10KM FUELLING GUIDE